eventnetusa/eventnet/src/_vip/gap-closing.md

     video_block:
       video_id:
   - text_block_markdown: >-
-      Reach your demographic where they spend the most time in 55 + socially active retirement centers (SARC'S).Our network expands nationwide with over 250 communities that have committed space and promotional partnership opportunities to EventNetUSA clients.
+      Reach your demographic where they spend the most time in 55 + Socially Active Retirement Centers (SARC'S).
+Our network expands nationwide with over 250 communities that have committed space and promotional partnership opportunities to EventNetUSA clients.
     single_image_block: